leloykun/leloykun.github.io/content/ponder/steepest-descent-crit-bz/index.md

 $$b_{crit} = \left( (2\beta + 1)(1 - \beta) + \lambda \right) \frac{\sigma^2}{\epsilon'}$$
 also holds universally across all norms.
 Intuitively, this means that first-order optimization does not 'favor' any particular norm in terms speed of convergence nor performance with respect to batch size scaling.

+## Acknowledgements

+Big thanks to Antonio Silveti-Falls and Volkan Cevher for providing helpful feedback on an earlier draft of this work.

 ## How to cite

 ```bibtex